Faked sabotage of De Havilland Factory: Background

-In order to maintain the German handler’s faith in Chapman, MI5 officials decided to fake the sabotage operation he came to Britain to conduct.
-Most importantly, they believed it needed to be widely reported throughout the media and the Times—the British news source Stephan von Gröning followed.
+In order to maintain the German handler's faith in Chapman, MI5 officials decided to fake the sabotage operation he came to Britain to conduct.
+Most importantly, they believed it needed to be widely reported throughout the media, including the Times—the British news source Stephan von Gröning followed.
 With the help of the Hatfield factory owner, who was made aware of the plot, Chapman traveled to the De Havilland plant and surveyed the site as if he was actually going to conduct the sabotage.
 After all, he would be interrogated upon his return to the Abwehr and must have a solid, consistent story of how he accomplished his mission.

-Upon analyzing the site, Chapman developed his “plan”.
-After climbing a small barbed wire fence, he would place one suitcase, containing thirty pounds of explosives, nearby four transformers housed within a walled yard.
+Upon analyzing the site, Chapman developed his "plan".
+After climbing a small barbed wire fence, he would place one suitcase, containing thirty pounds of explosives, near four transformers housed within a walled yard.
 Another suitcase would be placed in what German reconnaissance incorrectly identified as a subsidiary powerhouse but was really an old facility used for a swimming pool no longer in use.
 By priming the fuses on a one-hour delay, Chapman would be able to escape in time and deal a devastating blow to the factory.
-Realizing that it would be nearly impossible for one man to carry sixty pounds of explosives in two suitcases over a fence, he determined that he would need an “accomplice”.
-Before leaving for Britain, Abwehr officials told Chapman he could use members of his former “Jelly Gang”, his small pre-war criminal group, as accomplices if needed.
+Realizing that it would be nearly impossible for one man to carry sixty pounds of explosives in two suitcases over a fence, he determined that he would need an "accomplice".
+Before leaving for Britain, Abwehr officials told Chapman he could use members of his former "Jelly Gang", his small pre-war criminal group, as accomplices if needed.
 Therefore, Chapman would notionally seek the help of the former leader of the Jelly Gang, Jimmy Hunt, who was actually still in prison.
 In order to convince the Germans he was able to create the bombs, Chapman also went around to various stores to test whether it was possible to obtain all the ingredients necessary.
 Even with wartime rationing, he found it surprisingly easy to do this.